AUC Libraries and Learning Technologies

-AUC Libraries and Learning Technologies (LLT) is a school of the American University in Cairo.
+AUC Libraries and Learning Technologies (LLT) is the main library of the American University in Cairo.
 It is located on the University’s New Campus, in New Cairo, Egypt.

 LLT is composed of several units: the Main Library, the Rare Books and Special Collections Library (RBSCL; includes University Archives and Records Management), and the Center for Learning and Teaching (CLT).